hjkgrp/starter-hugo-research-group/content/authors/lee0416/_index.md

 user_groups:
 - Visitors
 ---
-Sebastian is a third-year undergraduate at Washington University in St. Louis pursuing interests in chemical engineering and computer science.
-He joined the Kulik lab as a MONET URE student in Summer 2025 and worked with Xiao Huang on discovering new transition metal complex mechanocatalysts.
-He is currently working with Ayleen Farnood on leveraging large language models for materials discovery.
+Taekgi joined the Kulik Group in June 2026.
+Currently a Master's student at Pusan National University under Prof. Yongchul G. Chung, his background centers on accelerating the discovery of porous materials, especially metal-organic frameworks (MOFs) using molecular simulations and machine learning.
+In the Kulik Lab, his research focuses on applying large language models (LLMs) and machine learning models to build and analyze a comprehensive database for flexible MOFs.